-49.363 BF1228 – Tortricidae – Olethreutinae – Pammene argyrana – Oak Gall Moth – (Hübner, 1799) Adult Micro: CAT 1 – Distinctive Species – PDF Icon – click for General Verification Guidelines | PDF Icon – click for Specific Verification Guidelines
+49.363 BF1228 – Tortricidae – Olethreutinae – Pammene argyrana – Oak Gall Moth – (Hübner, 1799) Adult Micro: CAT 1 – Distinctive species unlikely to be confused with others – PDF Icon – click for General Verification Guidelines | PDF Icon – click for Specific Verification Guidelines

 Black – Uncertain/Unknown – Insufficient Data